SeLite/SeLite.github.io/JavascriptComplex.md

   * migrate the documentation to use JSDoc 3 [@module tag](http://usejsdoc.org/tags-module.html) (more at [JSDoc CommonJS support](http://usejsdoc.org/howto-commonjs-modules.html)).
 However, JSDoc 3 is not supported by [NetBeans 7.3](https://netbeans.org/kb/73/ide/javascript-editor.html#jsdoc_support) (not sure about newer versions).
 Until then the JSDoc documentation would not show up in NetBeans.
   * have NetBeans code navigation to recognise CommonJS notation.

-The migration may not change [ExtensionSequencer](ExtensionSequencer) mechanism, since that resolves the order of activating Selenium IDE extensions, and not the order of loading Javascript code modules.
+The migration may not change [ExtensionSequencer](ExtensionSequencer) mechanism, since that resolves the order of activating [extensions of Selenium IDE][extension of Selenium IDE], and not the order of loading Javascript code modules.

 # Inheritance #
 There are many ways of class inheritance in Javascript.
 Follow [Mozilla way](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript#Inheritance) with `Object.create()`.
 E.g.: